Quilting instructor, pattern designer, tech enthusiast

 Family & Technology

-When not quilting or teaching, I enjoy spending time with my husband Shawn, our three children Eric, Stephanie and Connor, our grandkids Malcolm and Gwen, and our cat Chuck Norris.
+When not quilting or teaching, I enjoy spending time with my husband Shawn, our three children Eric, Stephanie and Connor, and our grandkids Malcolm and Gwen.
 We live on 18 acres in beautiful Worley, Idaho.

 I recently retired from the County of Sacramento where I spent 23 years as a computer geek.
 Now, I do freelance web design using WordPress.
 I also make the occasional QR code quilt (they really work).

 Please contact me if you would like to schedule a class for your guild, store or small group.